Legal aid in proceedings in France

 • Change the rate of legal aid you will receive.

-The new decision is sent to you by any device that can attest to its date of receipt (e.g. by email).
+The new decision is sent to you by any device allowing you to attest its date of receipt (e.g. by email).

 In some cases, it may be you notified by registered letter with acknowledgement of receipt.